 The Parque Matriz with La Matriz Catholic Church in the distance in the colorful and peaceful town of Cotacachi, Ecuador.
 (March 14, 2023)

-La Matriz Catholic church overlooking the Main square in the colorful and peaceful town of Cotacachi, Ecuador.
+The statue of Santa Ana De Cotacachi in the Parque Matriz with La Matriz Catholic church overlooking the Main square in the colorful and peaceful town of Cotacachi, Ecuador.
 (March 14, 2023)

 The statue of Santa Ana De Cotacachi in the Parque Matriz in the colorful town of Cotacachi.
 (March 14, 2023)